fizruk/free-foil/haskell/mltt/README.md

-`Language.MLTT.Telescope`, with `CoSinkable` and `UnifiablePattern` by hand, so that scope extension, the names of a block and α-equivalence of two blocks all come from the library rather than from the demo. `withPattern` is written out rather than derived, because the generic default replaces a pattern's binders and leaves its other fields alone, which is wrong once a field names one of those binders; the telescope threads a `PatternTransport` instead, which is the library's answer to exactly this.
+`Language.MLTT.Telescope`, with `CoSinkable` and `UnifiablePattern` by hand, so that scope extension, the names of a block and α-equivalence of two blocks all come from the library rather than from the demo. `withPattern` is written out rather than derived, and has to be: the generic implementation replaces a pattern's binders and leaves its other fields alone, which is wrong once a field names one of those binders, so it refuses a pattern with such a field.
+The telescope threads a `PatternTransport` instead, which is the library's answer to exactly this.

 `examples/theories.mltt` puts the layer to work: a `Monoid` telescope carrying its associativity law, a lemma proved once from that law, and the Church